On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep

-where $L > 0$ is a Lipschitz constant and $x_1, x_2, y_1$ and $y_2$ are in the proper space.
-Note that such assumptions are generally satisfied by engineering systems as $f$ is often differentiable with respect to~$x$ and $y$.
-However, we will show empirically (see Section~\ref{sec:numerical-experiments}) that DeepONet can provide an accurate prediction even when the above assumptions fail, \eg when the external power grid to the synchronous generator experiences a disturbance.
+where $L > 0$ is a Lipschitz constant and $x_1$, $x_2$, $y_1$, and $y_2$ are in the appropriate space.
+Note that engineering systems generally satisfy these assumptions, as $f$ is often differentiable with respect to $x$ and $y$.
+Nevertheless, we will show empirically (see Section~\ref{sec:numerical-experiments}) that DeepONet can make accurate predictions even when the assumptions above do not hold, such as during a disturbance in the external power grid of the SG.

-We now provide in the following Lemma an estimate for the error bound between~$x(t_n)$ obtained using the true solution operator and $\tilde{x}(t_n)$ obtained using the solution operator of the approximate model~\eqref{eq:nonautonomous-approximate}.
-For simplicity, we will assume $y$ is a one-dimensional input.
-Extending our analysis to multiple inputs is straightforward. \begin{lemma} For any $t_n \in \mathcal{P}$ and $h_n \in (0,h]$, we have
+We now present a lemma that estimates the error bound between $x(t_n)$ obtained from the true solution operator and $\tilde{x}(t_n)$ obtained from the approximate model~\eqref{eq:nonautonomous-approximate}.
+For simplicity, our analysis assumes $y$ is one-dimensional.
+However, extending it to multiple inputs is straightforward. \begin{lemma} For any $t_n \in \mathcal{P}$ and $h_n \in (0,h]$, we have